datamin-io/public-documentation/use-cases/functional-use-cases/data-issue-monitoring.md

 * Broken 3rd-party or internal APIs
 * Bugs in the code that produces such data

-With Datamin it is easily possible to detect all three root causes.
+With Ylem it is easily possible to detect all three root causes.
 To do that, run the following simple pipeline, for example, once per minute:

 * Retrieve expected data
 * Compare it with what you expect to get.
 For example, the number of items is higher than 0